JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 also conflicting behavior between IntelliJ IDEA and the compiler.
 For the latest version of Kotlin, when developing the new resolution behavior we aimed to cause the least impact to users.

-For example, suppose there was a Java class `Base`:
+For example, suppose there is a Java class `Base`:

 ```java
 public class Base {